RichardWatkins1/CV/README.md

 - Built an in store application for one of the UK's leading retailers which is currently present in over 100 stores nationwide.
 Using Ruby on Rails and working with 3rd party payment provider red ant.
 - Built a Serverless Node integration for sending JSON API complient emails.
+- Worked with Heroku platform API's to maintain and develop a simple solution for clients to create apps on Heroku.
 - Worked as part of a team to optimise an ecommerce platform by minimising database transactions and applying fragment caching using memcached on the clients front end.
+- Worked with a 3rd party native app company to deliver a hybrid app for one of the largest retailers in the UK.
 - Worked as part of a team to introduce a multi-tenanted database to an enterprise ready ecommerce platform.
 - Optimised an ecommerce platform test suite, reducing it's run time by 25% using rspec, capybara and various other testing frameworks.
 - Wrote RESTful api documentation for a 3rd party mobile application.